qgis/QGIS-Documentation/source/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 Clicking the :guilabel:`Search` button will search the selected Metadata Catalog.
-Search results are displayed in a list and are sortable by clicking on the column title.
+Search results are displayed in a list and are sortable by clicking on the column header.
 You can navigate through search results with the directional buttons below the search results.

+Select a result and:

-Clicking the :guilabel:`View Search Results as XML` button opens a window with the service response in raw XML format.
+* click the :guilabel:`View Search Results as XML` button to open a window with the service response in raw XML format.

-Clicking a result will provide the following options:

 * if the metadata record has an associated bounding box, a footprint of the bounding box will be displayed on the map;
 * double-clicking the record displays the record metadata with any associated